 Remember, every step toward your goal is progress, even if it seems like it's taking far longer than you would have liked.
 Be patient with yourself and keep trying.
 You'll be there before you know it.

 Tip #5: Treat It Like A Business

-If you were starting a new business, you would want to be sure that you're doing it right.
+If you were starting a new business, (online or in-person) you would want to be sure that you're doing it right.
 You'd have a business plan, a plan for how to handle your finances, and knowledge of the insurance and other costs that could factor into your plan.

 The same goes for your personal training business.